jnxyatmjx/LeetCode/SystemDesign.md

 > > - *Horizontal*: add more servers. scale by adding more servers into pool of resources.  水平增加机器
 > > - *Vertical*: add more resources to the same server.  scale by adding more power (CPU, RAM, Storage, etc.) to an existing server.  提高单机性能
 > 2. **Reliability**.keeps delivering its services even when one or several of its software or hardware components fail
-> 2. **Availability**.is the time a system remains operational to perform its required function in a specific period.
+> 2. **Availability**.is the percentage of time that some service or infrastructure is accessible to clients and is operated upon under normal conditions.
 > 2. **Efficiency**.
 > > - *response time (or latency) that denotes the delay to obtain the first item*
 > > - *the throughput (or bandwidth) which denotes the number of items delivered in a given time unit (e.g., a second)*